aurielfournier/CV/Auriel_Fournier_CV.md

 2024

+Halligan, S, Schummer, M, **Fournier, AMV,** Lavretsky, P, Davis, B. Morphology and Food Intake Rate of Wild and Game-farm Mallards.
+The Wildlife Society 2024.

+Hargett, N, Benson, TJ, Rossi, L, **Fournier, AMV,** Abundance estimates of Eastern Black Rails in Southeastern Colorado.
+The Wildlife Society 2024.

+**Fournier, AMV,** Michel, N, Adams, E, Darrah, A, Gleason, J, Grace, J, Johnson, E, Maness, T, Ottinger, M, Saunders, S, Zenzal, TJ.
+Co-Production of Key Information Gaps Around Beach-Nesting Bird Stewardship for In The Gulf of Mexico.
+The Wildlife Society 2024.

+Lyons, JE, Stantial, M, Lawson, A, **Fournier, AMV,** Runge, MC, Woodrey, MS. Constructed Value of Information in the Context of Adaptive Management: Reducing Uncertainty About Prescribed Fire and Birds in Salt Marshes of the Gulf of Mexico.
+The Wildlife Society 2024.

 **Fournier, AMV** 130 years of Forbes Biological Station.
 2024 Joint Meeting of the Association of Field Ornithologists, Society of Canadian Ornithologists and Wilson Ornithological Society.

 Osborn, JM, **Fournier, AMV,** Yetter, AP, Gilbert, A. Trends in Waterfowl and Habitat Restoration in the Illinois River Valley.
 2024 Joint Meeting of the Association of Field Ornithologists, Society of Canadian Ornithologists and Wilson Ornithological Society.